sccn/imat/README.md

 ## Running IMAT

 Before running IMAT on multiple conditions or for group analysis, you need to build a STUDY in EEGLAB.
 You can find information on how to create a STUDY in the [eeglab wiki] (https://sccn.ucsd.edu/wiki/Chapter_02:_STUDY_Creation).
 For multiple conditions, you will need to create a separate .set file for each condition.
-E.g., if you want to run IMA on EEG data recorded in two conditions (say, eyes open and eyes closed), you need to create one EEG file for *eyes open* and one EEG file for *eyes closed* before creating the STUDY.
+E.g., if you want to run IMA on EEG data recorded in two conditions (say, Eyes_open and Eyes_closed), you need to create one EEG file for *Eyes_open* and one EEG file for *Eyes_closed* before creating the STUDY.

 Before running IMAT, start EEGLAB and load the STUDY set.